 RAIM

-o Introduction.

-GNSS do not broadcast any information about the integrity of their signals.
+The origin of RAIM algorithms lies on the fact GNSS do not broadcast any information about the integrity of their signals.
 It is possible for a GNSS satellite to broadcast incorrect information that will cause errors on the users position, but there is no way for the receiver to determine this using standard techniques.
-RAIM uses redundant information to produce several GNSS position fixes and compare them, and a statistical function determines whether a fault can be associated with any of the signals.
+Every RAIM algorithm family use redundant information to produce several GNSS position fixes and compare them, and a statistical function determines whether a fault can be associated with any of the signals.
 That is, when more satellites are available than needed to produce a position fix, the extra pseudoranges should all be consistent with the computed position.
 A pseudorange that differs significantly from the expected value may indicate a fault of the associated satellite or another signal integrity problem (e.g., Ionospheric interference).

 RAIM as a term does not refer to a single algorithm or type of algorithm, there are several RAIM implementations based in different hypotheses.

-There are nominally two types of RAIM, namely:
+There are nominally two types of classical RAIM, namely:

  Measurement Rejection Approach (MRA): MRA use Fault Detection and Exclusion (FDE) techniques to ensure that only valid measurements are used in the navigation solution and the respective protection levels computation.